JanHerca/urantiapedia/output/wikijs/en/article/Philip_Calabrese/A_Statistical_Test_of_Hypothesis_Urantia_Book_authored_by_a_Human_Being.md

 ## Reversal Statements of Contemporary Science Physics

-1. The existence but restricted role of the Hideki Yukawa mesotroni (now called a meson) in holding the nucleus together by rapidly shifting charge between protons and neutrons, and the existence of a then unknown force, other than Yukawa’s meson, that holds proton to proton and neutron to neutron and whose existence was clarified between 1950 and 1970.
-(C)
+1. The existence but restricted role of the Hideki Yukawa mesotroni (now called a meson) in holding the nucleus together by rapidly shifting charge between protons and neutrons, and the existence of a then unknown force, other than Yukawa’s meson, that holds proton to proton and neutron to neutron and whose existence was clarified between 1950 and 1970. ( C )
 2. The small, uncharged particles (neutrinos) of radioactive decay proposed in 1932 and identified in 1956.
-The mesotron of radioactive beta decay of a neutron into an electron, proton, and a neutrino that became known as the W-boson (discovered 1981).[^i] (C)
+The mesotron of radioactive beta decay of a neutron into an electron, proton, and a neutrino that became known as the W-boson (discovered 1981).[^i] ( C )
-3. Mesotrons are found abundantly in the space rays, which so incessantly impinge on Earth.[^iii] (C)
+3. Mesotrons are found abundantly in the space rays, which so incessantly impinge on Earth.[^iii] ( C )
-4. Neutrinos come from supernovas [^iv], and have mass.
-(C)
+4. Neutrinos come from supernovas [^iv], and have mass. ( C )
-5. Sizes of the electron [^v] and of the proton (and quark).
-(C)
+5. Sizes of the electron [^v] and of the proton (and quark). ( C )
-6. The ubiquity of relatively heavy calcium 19 in the outer portion of the sun and space.[^ii] (C)
+6. The ubiquity of relatively heavy calcium 19 in the outer portion of the sun and space.[^ii] ( C )
-7. The existence of materials that neither absorb nor reflect light.[^ii] (C)
+7. The existence of materials that neither absorb nor reflect light.[^ii] ( C )

 **Astronomy**

-8. Existence, influence, and percentage of dark matter in the cosmos.[^ii] (C)
+8. Existence, influence, and percentage of dark matter in the cosmos.[^ii] ( C )
-9. Large scale structures in far outer space: ≥ 375 million island universes in far outer space separated by huge voids spanning millions of light years.[^iii](C)
+9. Large scale structures in far outer space: ≥ 375 million island universes in far outer space separated by huge voids spanning millions of light years.[^iii]( C )
-10. Supernova explosions observed by Tycho Brahe in 1572 are described as a double star explosion.[^iv] (C)
+10. Supernova explosions observed by Tycho Brahe in 1572 are described as a double star explosion.[^iv] ( C )
 11. Crab Nebula was due to a nova observed 900 years ago with a remaining central star after collapse now known as pulsar (neutron star).
-Existence of Neutron Stars.[^v] (C)
+Existence of Neutron Stars.[^v] ( C )
-12. Cosmic Rays (very high energy[^vi]), from far outer space, escape from black holes, cascade in upper atmosphere.
-(C)
+12. Cosmic Rays (very high energy[^vi]), from far outer space, escape from black holes, cascade in upper atmosphere. ( C )
-13. The fastest meteorites are extragalactic and travel at 200 mi/sec relative to earth.[^vii] (C)
+13. The fastest meteorites are extragalactic and travel at 200 mi/sec relative to earth.[^vii] ( C )
-14. Black Holes (dark bodies with no light or heat) can be highly charged. [^viii] (C)
+14. Black Holes (dark bodies with no light or heat) can be highly charged. [^viii] ( C )
-15. Telescopes will see huge red shifts that will make it seem that the speed of recession of far outer space universes is ≥ 30,000 mi/sec[^ix] (C)
+15. Telescopes will see huge red shifts that will make it seem that the speed of recession of far outer space universes is ≥ 30,000 mi/sec[^ix] ( C )
-16. Space expansion and acceleration exists[^x] (C)
+16. Space expansion and acceleration exists[^x] ( C )
 17. Big Bang (beginning of the universe of space, and matter in space) happened about 13.7 billion years ago[^xi].
-Background radiation of 4 degrees above absolute zero is accepted as evidence of Big Bang.
-(D)
+Background radiation of 4 degrees above absolute zero is accepted as evidence of Big Bang. ( D )
 18. Space is not empty.
-Its temperature is above absolute zero.[^xii] (C)
+Its temperature is above absolute zero.[^xii] ( C )
-19. The Distance to the Andromeda Galaxy is over 2 mil lion light years (versus almost one million light years). [^xiii](D)
+19. The Distance to the Andromeda Galaxy is over 2 mil lion light years (versus almost one million light years). [^xiii] ( D )
-20. The Slow Rotation of Mercury[^xiv] (C)
+20. The Slow Rotation of Mercury[^xiv] ( C )
-21. Birth of the Solar System (a condensation type origin?); Origin of Retrograde Motion in the Solar System; (D)
+21. Birth of the Solar System (a condensation type origin?); Origin of Retrograde Motion in the Solar System; ( D )
-22. Explanation of the large percentage of the angular momentum of the solar system in the planets and moons - sun originally variable ; disgorgement; 11-yr sunspot cycle as remnant.
-(D)
+22. Explanation of the large percentage of the angular momentum of the solar system in the planets and moons - sun originally variable ; disgorgement; 11-yr sunspot cycle as remnant. ( D )
-23. Earth – moon origin including evolution to present sizes and masses and projected future; Breakup of the Fifth Planet from the Sun[^xvii], and Saturn’s rings, due to smaller bodies getting closer than Roche’s limit to larger bodies.
-(D)
+23. Earth – moon origin including evolution to present sizes and masses and projected future; Breakup of the Fifth Planet from the Sun[^xvii], and Saturn’s rings, due to smaller bodies getting closer than Roche’s limit to larger bodies. ( D )
-24. Temperature on the surface, and at center of the sun[^xviii] (?)
+24. Temperature on the surface, and at center of the sun[^xviii] ( ? )
-25. Planetary Atmospheres of Mars and Venus[^xix] (C)
+25. Planetary Atmospheres of Mars and Venus[^xix] ( C )

 **Biology**

-26. Initial Life on Earth (550 million yrs ago)[^xx] (D)
+26. Initial Life on Earth (550 million yrs ago)[^xx] ( D )
 27. Mud-eating trilobites.
-Recent evidence that these trilobites were indeed able to do what sulfur-eating bacteria can do, not just eat the bacteria.[^xxi] (C)
+Recent evidence that these trilobites were indeed able to do what sulfur-eating bacteria can do, not just eat the bacteria.[^xxi] ( C )
-28. End of Cretaceous Age and the dinosaurs due to volcanic activity, change of climate.[^xxii] (?)
+28. End of Cretaceous Age and the dinosaurs due to volcanic activity, change of climate.[^xxii] ( ? )
-29. Placental mammals emergence (50 million years ago)[^xxiii] (C)
+29. Placental mammals emergence (50 million years ago)[^xxiii] ( C )
-30. Forty-eight Trait Determiners in Human Chromosomes[^xxiv] (C)
+30. Forty-eight Trait Determiners in Human Chromosomes[^xxiv] ( C )
-31. Punctuated equilibria (Evolution — gradual vs. episodic)[^xxv] (C)
+31. Punctuated equilibria (Evolution — gradual vs. episodic)[^xxv] ( C )
-32. A very Successful Genetic Mutation about 37,000 years ago due to 1 or 2 people[^xxvi] (C)
+32. A very Successful Genetic Mutation about 37,000 years ago due to 1 or 2 people[^xxvi] ( C )
-33. Magnetic Sensitivity of all Life[^xvii] (C)
+33. Magnetic Sensitivity of all Life[^xvii] ( C )
-34. Injury Repair and Cell Proliferation[^xxviii] (C)
+34. Injury Repair and Cell Proliferation[^xxviii] ( C )

 **Paleontology**

-35. Lemurs are the closest living Human Evolutionary Ancestors. [^xxix] (C)
+35. Lemurs are the closest living Human Evolutionary Ancestors. [^xxix] ( C )
-36. The “Piltdown Man” double fossil fraud[^xxx] (C)
+36. The “Piltdown Man” double fossil fraud[^xxx] ( C )
-37. Date of human use of flint to make fires much earlier than previously thought.[^xxxi] (C)
+37. Date of human use of flint to make fires much earlier than previously thought.[^xxxi] ( C )
-38. Date of Peking Man in China.[^xxxii] (C)
+38. Date of Peking Man in China.[^xxxii] ( C )
-39. Date of human migration to Britain.[^xxxiii] (C)
+39. Date of human migration to Britain.[^xxxiii] ( C )
-40. Humans mated with Neanderthals.[^xxxiv] (C)
+40. Humans mated with Neanderthals.[^xxxiv] ( C )
-41. Earliest date of Red Man migration to America.[^xxxv] (D)
+41. Earliest date of Red Man migration to America.[^xxxv] ( D )
-42. Place and time of the domestication of horses.[^xxxvi] (C)
+42. Place and time of the domestication of horses.[^xxxvi] ( C )

 **Geology**

-43. The Age of the Earth.[^xxxvii] (C)
+43. The Age of the Earth.[^xxxvii] ( C )
-44. Existence & Time of Pangaea, its Breakup and Subsequent Continental Drift.[^xxxviii] (C)
+44. Existence & Time of Pangaea, its Breakup and Subsequent Continental Drift.[^xxxviii] ( C )
-45. Geologic Plate Movements (tectonics) Collisions Cause Mountains and Earth Quakes.[^xxxix] (C)
+45. Geologic Plate Movements (tectonics) Collisions Cause Mountains and Earth Quakes.[^xxxix] ( C )
 46. A Great Eastern Kentucky volcanic eruption occurred 330 million years ago.
-Once thought tectonic in origin is presently (24 May 2013) thought to be the result of a 5.5 km meteor impact[^xl], but the brittle central crater uplift is still unexplained.
-(D)
+Once thought tectonic in origin is presently (24 May 2013) thought to be the result of a 5.5 km meteor impact[^xl], but the brittle central crater uplift is still unexplained. ( D )
-47. Eastern Mediterranean underwater topography[^xli] and Mediterranean basin history.
-(C)
+47. Eastern Mediterranean underwater topography[^xli] and Mediterranean basin history. ( C )
-48. Age of the Sierra Nevada Range Mountains.[^xlii] (C)
+48. Age of the Sierra Nevada Range Mountains.[^xlii] ( C )
-49. Gibraltar Break and the Ensuing Flooding of the Mediterranean Basin by the Atlantic Waters[^xliii] (D)
+49. Gibraltar Break and the Ensuing Flooding of the Mediterranean Basin by the Atlantic Waters[^xliii] ( D )
-50. Inner Ionosphere Existence (Note the recent findings that reverse a supposed UB “error”)[^xliv] (C)
+50. Inner Ionosphere Existence (Note the recent findings that reverse a supposed UB “error”)[^xliv] ( C )

 **The Test.** There are 39 C’s, 9 D’s and 2 question marks out of a total of 50 items.